Deividev365/calculadora/readme.md

 You can set up everthing just using the windows cli.
 It's important to have the gcc installed: <a href="https://www.mingw-w64.org/">gcc</a>
-## Here's the folliwing commands to set up.
+## Here's the following commands to set up.

 ```bash
 cd desktop/